Business Networking: Undoing The Lessons Of Childhood

 copyright: gelpi / 123rf stock photo

-As you go through life - and if you're anything like me - you discover that your parents were right.
+As you go through life, and if you're anything like me, you'll eventually discover that your parents were right.
 Life isn't fair; things completely beyond your control jump up and knock you over all the time.

 "For these things, all you can do is manage your reaction and, hopefully, keep the tantrums to a minimum!"